 1. Peer learning with the ultimate network

-The online learning environment puts you in direct contact with others who are working and studying the Master of Leadership.
+The online learning environment puts you in direct contact with others who are working and studying the Master in Leadership.
 Dr North-Samardzic provides the academic context and expertise but finds it’s the networking that helps students solve problems in real time.

 “The fact that you're working with people who are in similar stages in their career, perhaps encountering the same leadership problems or concerns – it makes the peer learning environment really valuable.”